C241-PS364/EconoMe-API/README.md

 Set the environment variables in the Cloud Run service:

 1. Go to the Cloud Run service in the Google Cloud Console.
-2. Select your service (econome-api).
+2. Select your service (EconomeAPI).
 3. Click on "Edit & Deploy New Revision".
 4. Scroll down to "Environment variables" and add the necessary environment variables.
 5. Deploy the revision.